 Photograph by: Panek

-Najas marina is a Perennial up to 0.50 metres tall.
+Najas marina is a perennial plant that can grow up to 0.50 metres tall.

 It has edible uses.